xdoko01/pgRPG/experiments/ecs/README.md

 ### Model system for weapons in DRAW.IO sketch

 ### Rewrite model
+  - Fix `tex_actions` - currently filled with random characters
   - one set of pictures - so that one picture can be used by many animations
   - substitute default by idle
   - how to implement that some entity has all idle up down left right the same picture?
   - can I do this directly in Tiled - many properties
   - or just use default as a value if no idle is found

-### Fix `tex_actions` - currently filled with random characters

 ### Number of max projectiles - currently on weapon - how much generated at the same time
   - we need to incorporate also units of projectiles available in ammo_pack

-### Pickup collision of generator implementation - add to HasWeapon
-  - picking up bunch of arrows

 ### Implement nice textboxes